-Working Hours and Overtime in Maharashtra
+Working Hours and Overtime — Maharashtra

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Indian central (Union) law — Constitution of India, central Acts of Parliament, and Supreme Court decisions.
 State-level information reflects each state's own Acts and High Court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-- Rest intervals: Workers cannot work more than 5 continuous hours without a half-hour rest break (s.
-55, Factories Act).
+- Rest intervals (s.
+55): No more than 5 continuous hours without a half-hour break.

 When does it apply?

-- You work in a factory as defined under the Factories Act (10 or more workers with power, or 20 without).
+- You work in a factory as defined under the Factories Act — 10 or more workers if power is used, 20 or more without power.

-- You work in a commercial establishment, shop, or office covered by the applicable state Shops and Establishments Act.
+- You work in a shop, office or commercial establishment covered by your state's Shops and Establishments Act.

-- You are required to work beyond the prescribed daily or weekly hours.
+- You are being asked to work past the prescribed daily or weekly cap.

 What to Do If Your Employer in India Denies Overtime Pay

-- Your employer is required by law to maintain a register of working hours (Form 12 under Factories Rules) — you may request to inspect it.
+- The employer is legally required to maintain a register of working hours (Form 12 under the Factories Rules).
+You can ask to inspect it — refusal is itself a violation.

-- If overtime is not paid at double rate, file a complaint with the Inspector of Factories (for factory workers) or the Labour Inspector / Inspector-cum-Facilitator under the Code on Wages.
+- If overtime is missing or paid at the wrong rate, file a written complaint with the Inspector of Factories (factory workers) or the Labour Inspector / Inspector-cum-Facilitator under the Code on Wages.

-- Claims for underpaid overtime wages can be filed before the Authority under the Code on Wages within three years.
+- Money claims for unpaid overtime go to the Authority under the Code on Wages — and you have three years to file.

 What should you NOT do?

 - Do not work more than 75 hours of overtime per quarter (s.
-64, Factories Act) without specific government permission — excess overtime is illegal and poses safety risks.
+64, Factories Act) without specific government permission — that is the statutory cap, and crossing it puts both you and the employer in violation.

-- Do not assume that a salary package includes all overtime — overtime must be paid separately at the statutory double rate.
+- Do not believe the line that "your salary package includes all overtime."
+It does not.
+Overtime must be calculated and paid separately at twice the ordinary rate.

 How Maharashtra differs from central law